-If you visit the website to shop online, you can click through women’s, men’s, girls’ and boys’ prescription eyewear to find more than 600 styles with prices beginning at less than $20.
+If you visit the website to shop online, you can find more than 1000 styles with prices beginning at $21.95 for frames.

-While on the website (screenshot below), I saw options along the side of the screen that let me filter my results further.
-To find frames sold by Walmart and not third party sellers, be sure to select “Walmart.com” under “Retailers.”
-Once you do, you’ll see that option under “Applied Filters” on the left side of the screen.
+While on the website (screenshot below), I saw options along the top of the screen that let me filter my results further.

 After looking at available frames, I found that Walmart is not the place to shop if you’re looking for brand-name frames.
-I clicked on a few high-end brands (Vera Wang, Armani and Michael Kors), but there were only one or two styles under each, and they were sold by third parties.
+I clicked on a few high-end brands (Kate Spade, Michael Kors and Marc Jacobs), but there were only a few styles listed under each, and they were sold by third parties.

 I found a much bigger (and more affordable) selection of generic frames sold directly from Walmart.com.

 Depending on your prescription and preferences, you may need a specific type of lens.
 Single-vision lenses and progressive no-line lenses are available at Walmart Vision Center.
-Once you’ve selected your prescription type, you can choose from clear, basic tint, polarized tint and transition lenses.
+While you can only order frames online, you can choose from a variety of prescription lens types in-store including clear, basic tint, polarized tint and transition lenses.

 All clear, plastic lenses are included for free and come with an anti-scratch coating.
 You can also choose from additional features including no-glare coating and impact-resistant lenses at an additional cost.

-Walmart Vision Center also carries most popular brands of contacts including Acuvue, Air Optix and Biofinity.
+Walmart Vision Center also carries most popular brands of contact lenses including Acuvue, Air Optix and Biofinity.

 2. How Much Does an Eye Exam Cost at Walmart?